 We assign SkandiaBanken AB (SkandiaBanken) A2/Prime-1 long-term and short-term deposit ratings with a stable outlook, a baa2 Baseline Credit Assessment (BCA) and an a3 Adjusted BCA.
-We also assign long-term and short-term Counterparty Risk (CR) Assessments of Aa3(cr)/Prime-1(cr).
+We also assign long-term and short-term Counterparty Risk (CR) Assessments of Aa3(cr)/Prime-1(cr) to the bank.

-SkandiaBanken's baa2 BCA reflects the bank's solid asset quality, strong capital position, and healthy funding structure focused on retail deposits.
+SkandiaBanken's baa2 BCA reflects the bank's solid asset quality, strong capital position and robust funding structure focused on retail deposits.
 These strengths are balanced against the bank's historically above-market growth rate in mortgage lending, as well as the bank's low efficiency and weak profitability.
-The Adjusted BCA of a3 reflects our very high assumption of affiliate support from the bank's parent, Skandia Insurance Company Ltd. (insurance financial strength A2 stable).
+The Adjusted BCA of a3 reflects our very high assumption of affiliate support from the bank's parent, Skandia Insurance Company Ltd. with an insurance financial strength rating of A2 stable.